 – Cuisinart Coffee Maker: 10 Tbsp for 12 cups

-To sum up, how many cups are in a coffee pot for multi-serving, let’s check this table below:
+To sum up, how much coffee per cup for multi-serving, let’s check this table below:

 |Cups (5 oz, brew)||Coffee Ground (Gr)||Tablespoons|